vitek-karas/binder-playground/docs/dynamic-component-loading.md

 ## Handling of various asset types
 What happens with various asset types once the ALC decides to load it in isolation.
 * Normal managed assembly (code) - The `.deps.json` parsing code will return list of full file paths.
 The ALC will just find it there and load it.
+Note that R2R images are handled by this as well since they are basically just a slightly different managed assembly.
 * Satellite assemblies (resources) - Two possibilities:
     * Imitate app behavior exactly - `.deps.json` only provides list of resource probing paths.
 ALC would then try to find the `<culture>/AssemblyName.dll` in each probing path and resolve the first match.
     * Use full paths - `.deps.json` resolution actually internally produces a list of full file paths and then trims it to just probing paths.
 The full file paths could be used by the ALC in a very similar manner to code assemblies.
 * Native libraries - To integrate well the ALC would only get list of native probing paths from the `.deps.json`.
 It would then use new API to load native library given a probing path and a simple name.
 Internally this would call into the existing runtime behavior (which tries various prefix/suffix combinations and so on).
-* R2R Images (NI images) - The same list of full paths as for managed assemblies may contain NI images (recognized by file extension).
-NI images take priority over IL images always.
-ALC will load the NI image.

 ## Important implications and limitations
 * Only framework dependent components will be supported.
 Self-contained components will not be supported even if there was a way to produce them.